 Spring water levels and precipitation data were considered in order to analyse possible effects on acceleration phases in the landslide deformation trends.
 Precipitation data were obtained by selecting available weather station from the official ARPA Piemonte regional network.
-The Sestriere station was chosen because it is close to the investigated site in terms of distance and elevation and it provides continuous time series of rainfall, snow height and temperature since 1996.
+The Sestriere station was chosen because it is close to the investigated site in terms of distance and elevation and it provides daily time series of rainfall, snow depth and temperature (Table 1).
 To ensure consistency between spring and weather datasets, the hourly water level data were transformed into average daily values.